pjc0247/UniScript/docs/limitation.md

 ----
 __generics__ are one of hardest part to implement. <br>

-Instantiating generic classes from script is fine, declaring generic classes or method is not supported yet.
+Instantiating generic classes from script is working, declaring generic classes or method is not supported yet.
 ```cs
 // This is OK
 var list = new List<int>();